-The spelling of Arabic Islamic words in the English language may not seem like a big deal to many people.
-But for Muslim writers, teachers and scholars, this is a bread and butter issue.
+The spelling of Arabic Islamic (Muslim Language) words in the English language may not seem like a big deal to many people.
+But for Muslim writers, teachers and scholars, this is a bread and butter issue that what language do Muslims speak?
 Among the linguists and scholars of Arabic there are many standards and discussions of Arabic Transliteration or Romanization, but there is little agreement.
 While we support the need for a dominant standard for linguists, professors and dictionary editors, the purpose of this article is not participation in that linguistic and scholarly debate, but to look for and propose a solution for a common English language usage.

 Languages borrow words from each other through times and adopt them to their mode and style.
 Those who know what happens to "Pepsi" or "television" as it is adopted to Arabic sounds can appreciate why Quran became Koran and Masjid became mosque in English.